rleap/githubfinder/README.md

 # GitHub Finder

-This is used to search for and find GitHub users and display their profile information.
+This app is used to search for and find GitHub users and display their profile information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).